sampathweb/card_games/README.md

 While initailizing the game via BlackJack class, you will be able to:

 * Set Wager, Maximum Wager.
 By default both are 1.
 * Specify if Splits and Doubledowns are allowed.
-By Default Split and Doubledowns are allowed.
+By default Split and Doubledowns are allowed.
 * Specify if Doubledown after a Split is allowed.
-By Default, it is allowed.
+By default, it is allowed.
 * Specify Doubledown maximums.
 By default it's 21, but you can specify something less to favor the House.
 * Specify if Dealer minimum.
-By Default it's 17.
+By default it's 17.
 * Specify if the dealer limit is soft.
-By Default, it's not.
+By default, it's not.